Providing endoscopists with the skills and competencies they need to deliver effective and efficient diagnostics

 Demand for gastrointestinal (GI) endoscopy in the UK is expected to increase over the next decade due to increased patient expectations, emphasis on early diagnosis and better uptake of screening.

-To address demand, GI endoscopic procedures that have traditionally been carried out by doctors are increasingly being performed by nurses and other non-medical registered practitioners – known as non-medical endoscopists (NMEs).
-Nurse endoscopists already undertake as much of 20% of the workload in an endoscopy unit, and NHS Improving Quality initiatives have estimated that up to 40% of low risk, high volume endoscopic procedures could potentially be carried out by NMEs.
+To address demand, GI endoscopic procedures that have traditionally been carried out by doctors are increasingly being performed by nurses and other non-medical registered practitioners – known as clinical endoscopists (formally non-medical endoscopists).
+Nurse endoscopists already undertake as much of 20% of the workload in an endoscopy unit, and NHS Improving Quality initiatives have estimated that up to 40% of low risk, high volume endoscopic procedures could potentially be carried out by clinical endoscopists.

-Training an additional 200 non-medical endoscopists by 2018
+Training an additional 200 clinical endoscopists by 2018

-In 2016 we launched an accelerated pilot training programme for non-medical endoscopists (NMEs) to help meet endoscopy workforce and service needs.
-Following a selection process developed with Joint Advisory Group on GI Endoscopy (JAG), 40 registered health professionals from across England were selected to train in two cohorts starting in January and April 2016.
-The programme provided a comprehensive blended learning package including completion of the Non-Medical Endoscopists Competence Assessment Portfolio.
+Following a pilot selection process developed with the Joint Advisory Group on GI Endoscopy (JAG), 40 registered health professionals from across England were selected to train in two cohorts starting in January and April 2016.
+The programme provided a comprehensive blended learning package including completion of the Competence Assessment Portfolio.

-The first cohort has now successfully completed their training enabling them to deliver procedures within their organisations in either upper gastrointestinal (GI) endoscopy or flexible sigmoidoscopy, providing expanded workforce capacity, greater skill mix and improved services for patients.
+Having successfully completed the course, trainees from the first cohorts are now able to deliver procedures in either upper-gastrointestinal (GI) endoscopy or flexible sigmoidoscopy, providing expanded workforce capacity, greater skill mix and improved services for patients.

-“The NME role is an extension to my current job and it has been a really enjoyable challenge to learn a new skill set”
+“The non-medical endoscopist role is an extension to my current job and it has been a really enjoyable challenge to learn a new skill set”